Freedom (Franzen novel): Mistakes Were Made

 The second section of the novel is a story-within-a-story, presented as an autobiography written by Patty at her therapist's suggestion.
-She recalls her youth as a star basketball player, her alienation from her busy Democrat parents and artistically-inclined siblings, and her being date-raped.
-Instead of attending an East Coast elite college like her siblings, she obtains a varsity scholarship to the University of Minnesota, where she continues her successful basketball career.
-Through her best friend at the time, a possessive and disturbed girl named Eliza, she meets an attractive indie rock musician named Richard Katz, and his nerdy but kind roommate, Walter Berglund.
+She recalls her youth as a star basketball player, her alienation from her busy parents and artistic siblings, and being raped at a party.
+After receiving a varsity scholarship to the University of Minnesota, her disturbed friend, Eliza, draws her into contact with the attractive Macalester rocker Richard Katz and his kind-hearted, nerdy roommate, Walter Berglund.